kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 We need a mechanism to be able to resume the already started work in majority of such situations.

-#### Story 3: ClusterAutoscaler or Karpenter can influence scheduling decisions

-ClusterAutoscaler or Karpenter perform scheduling simulations to decide what nodes should be added to make pending pods schedulable.
-Their decisions assume a certain placement - if pending pods are placed differently, they may not fit on the newly added nodes or may not satisfy their scheduling constraints.

-In order to improve the end-to-end pod startup latency when cluster scale-up is needed, we need a mechanism to communicate the results of scheduling simulations from ClusterAutoscaler or Karpenter to scheduler.

-#### Story 4: Kueue specifies `NominatedNodeName` to indicate where it prefers pods being scheduled to

-Kueue supports scheduling features that are not (yet) supported in core scheduling, such as topology-aware scheduling.
-When it determines the optimal placement, it needs a mechanism to pass that information to the scheduler.
-Currently it is using NodeSelector to enforce placement of pods and only then ungates the pods.
-Scheduler doesn't take that information into account until pods are ungated and can schedule other pods in those places in the meantime.
-It would be beneficial to pass that information to scheduler sooner, as well as allow scheduler to change the decision if the topology constraints are just the soft ones.

 ### Risks and Mitigations

-#### NominatedNodeName can already be set by other components now.
+#### NominatedNodeName can be set by other components now.

-There aren't any guardrails preventing other components from setting NominatedNodeName now.
+There aren't any guardrails preventing other components from setting `NominatedNodeName` now.
 In such cases, the semantic is not well defined now and the outcome of it may not match user expectations.

-This KEP is a step towards clarifying this semantic instead of maintaining status-quo.
+This KEP is a step towards clarifying this semantic and scheduler's behavior instead of maintaining status-quo.

 #### Confusing semantics of `NominatedNodeName`